mbhutton/jumpflowy/README.md

+**Note: _This library / user script is currently broken._ It was based on non-public APIs which have changed.**

 # JumpFlowy

 An unofficial JavaScript library for WorkFlowy, and a Chrome/Firefox user script which adds search, navigation, and keyboard shortcut features to WorkFlowy.